Few B2B marketing topics lead to swords being drawn faster than gated content. Marketers

 details at an earlier point than they would be otherwise inclined to.
 This will have two

-5% of prospects are at any one time), which could mean a lot of your
+completed), which could mean a lot of your subsequent

-subsequent sales efforts will have little to show for it.
+sales efforts will have little to show for them.

 Some good news is that if your content marketing operations are fairly mature and consistent,

-and you have lengthy and accurate data in your possession regarding your marketing funnel and
+and you have lengthy and accurate data regarding your marketing funnel and past content

-past content marketing activities, and access to knowledgeable people to interpret it, you can
+marketing activities, and access to knowledgeable people to interpret it, you can make reasonable

-make reasonable estimates as to what the lead-gen benefits and awareness tradeoffs of gated
+estimates of the lead-gen benefits and awareness tradeoffs of gated content.

-content will be, especially if you know what percentage of your awareness content readers
+This is especially true if you know what percentage of your awareness content readers

 eventually become leads.
 But there's still more to consider.